boyinthebigcity/AFQuickPlot/README.md

 Ready-to-go Jupyter notebook toolbox for plotting AlphaFold-generated MSAs, per-residue pLDDT, and PAE.

 ## Pre-requisites:
-- AlphaFold 2.3.2 output files (AlphaFold 3 currently not supported)
+- Output files from AlphaFold
 - Python with the following packages:
   - os
   - glob